How to Contribute to Code Development

 There are several ways to contribute to OpenNebula.
 All of them are more than welcome, without the contribution and comments from our user community there is no reason for OpenNebula!.
 This page describes how to contribute to the OpenNebula distribution.
 Please read the Add-ons Catalog page if you are interested in creating one new Add-on or contributing to one of the Add-ons.

-If you haven’t already, create an account at the OpenNebula Development Portal and subscribe to the developers mailing list.
+If you haven’t already, create an account at the OpenNebula Development Portal and subscribe to the community forum.
 It is assumed that you’re willing to contribute new code or documentation under the Apache License 2.0.

 Thanks for making OpenNebula a better project!